ggamir/OneSourceOneLife/README.md

-# OneGodOneLife
+# One God One Life
-Repo for the One God One Life Website
+This is the repository for the One God One Life Website hosted at OneGodOneLife.org